dendibakh/perf-book/chapters/18-Appendix/Appendix-D.md

 1. **Analyze performance glitches**.
 Because PT captures the entire instruction stream, it is possible to analyze what was going on during the small-time period when the application was not responding.
 More detailed examples can be found in an [article](https://easyperf.net/blog/2019/09/06/Intel-PT-part3)[^2] on easyperf blog.
 2. **Postmortem debugging**.
 PT traces can be replayed by traditional debuggers like `gdb`.
 In addition to that, PT provides call stack information, which is *always* valid even if the stack is corrupted[^3].
 PT traces could be collected on a remote machine once and then analyzed offline.
 This is especially useful when the issue is hard to reproduce or access to the system is limited.
 3. **Introspect execution of the program**.
-   - We can immediately tell if some code path was never executed.
+   - We can immediately tell if a code path was never executed.
    - Thanks to timestamps, it's possible to calculate how much time was spent waiting while spinning on a lock attempt, etc.
    - Security mitigation by detecting specific instruction pattern.